EmptyRain75/mnist-ai-classifier/docs/02_logistic_regression.md

 # Logistic Regression from Scratch

-This document contains the deeper mathematical foundations behind the Logistic Regression implementation used in `src/logistic_regression.py`.
+This document contains the deeper mathematical foundations behind the Logistic Regression implementation.

 The notebook `notebooks/01_logistic_regression.ipynb` is intended to be the readable implementation and experiment walkthrough.
 This document keeps the longer mathematical derivations here so that the notebook can remain focused on implementation, observations, and experiments.